 Long-term studies of children who use follow keto diets for seizure control also exhibit higher total cholesterol and LDL (bad cholesterol) levels.
 While keto proponents claim this diet improves heart health, long-term research indicates that it worsens patients’ lipid profiles.

-This forum user and multiple registered dietitians also warn that entering ketosis weakens muscle development, including in the heart.
+One user and multiple registered dietitians also have also warned that entering ketosis weakens muscle development, including in the heart.
 The heart is the most important muscle in the body and weakening it could prove extra-problematic for phentermine patients.

 If you are taking Qsymia, do NOT start a low-carb or ketogenic diet.
 The topiramate portion of this medication is an anti-seizure medication that should not be combined with any sort of high-fat, low-carb diet like Atkins or keto.